 - Giving unbegrudgingly is like sowing a seed.
 We reap what we sow; (Galatians 6:7).

 - You can’t beat God giving, and you never will.

 - The Tithe is for YOU!

 In Malachi 3:16 who was the prophet referring to?
-If you know the answer leave a comment at the end of the post.
+(Leave a comment at the end of the post.)

 LORD, I understand that tithing is a spiritual principle, and I am guilty of not obeying it.
 I repent of my sins and I ask for forgiveness for my disobedience in not giving You what belongs to You.
 Forgive me for my rebelliousness and give me a better understanding of your spiritual laws so that I may not continue to sin against You.

 My desire is to do your will, therefore, Lord.
 I choose to obey your teaching and sow spiritual seeds by way of tithing.
 I choose to believe by faith that every seed that I sow, will come back to me in abundance.
 I understand that the blessing of tithing is reciprocal.
 If I sow a seed, whether good or bad, I will reap a harvest from that seed.
 I also understand that tithing is not just for me but also benefits my posterity.

 Father, it’s only by the shed blood of Jesus that we are able to partake of this precious promise.
 You are Jehovah Jirah, and You are forever faithful to provide all that we need and want (Ps.
 23:1).
 I also understand that the more I sow, the more I reap, and I have more than enough to share with those who are less fortunate.
 Thank You for my harvest.
 In Jesus’s name, I pray.
 Amen.

 As you walk with Jesus, may your life be filled with joy, contentment, and peace.
 Blessings to you!

 References: Holy Bible, KJV/AMP/ TPT; Nelson’s New Illustrated Bible Dictionary; Got Questions.org